Kula ring: Gift versus commodity exchange

 The Kula ring is a classic example of Marcel Mauss' distinction between gift and commodity exchange.
 Melanesians carefully distinguish gift exchange (Kula) and market exchange in the form of barter (gimwali).
 Both reflect different underlying value systems and cultural customs.
 The Kula, Mauss wrote, is not supposed to be conducted like gimwali.
-The former involves a solemn exchange ceremony, a "display of greatness" where the concepts of honour and nobility are central; the latter, in contrast, often done as part of Kula exchange journeys, involves hard bargaining and purely serves economic purposes.
+The former involves a solemn exchange ceremony, a "display of greatness" where the concepts of honour and nobility are central; the latter, in contrast, often done as part of Kula exchange journeys, involves hard bargaining and serves purely economic purposes.

 Kula valuables are inalienable in the sense that they (or an equivalent object) have to be returned to the original owner.
 Those who receive them can pass them on as gifts, but they cannot be sold as commodities (except by the one who owns them as kitoum).

 Malinowski, however, highlighted the unusual characteristics of these "gifts".
 Malinowski placed the emphasis on the exchange of goods between individuals, and their non-altruistic motives for giving the gift: they expected a return of equal or greater value.
 In other words, reciprocity is an implicit part of gifting; there is no such thing as the "free gift" given without expectation.
 Mauss, in contrast, emphasized that the gifts were not between individuals, but between representatives of larger collectivities.
-These gifts were, he argued, a "total prestation" (see Law of obligations) and not a gift in our sense of the word.
-They were not simple, alienable commodities to be bought and sold, but, like the Crown Jewels of the United Kingdom, embodied the reputation, history and sense of identity of a "corporate kin group", such as a line of kings.
+These gifts were, he argued, a "total prestation" (see Law of obligations) and not a gift in the Western sense of the word.
+They were not simple, alienable commodities to be bought and sold, but, like the Crown Jewels of the United Kingdom, embodied the reputation, history, and sense of identity of a "corporate kin group", such as a line of kings.
 Given the stakes, Mauss asked "why anyone would give them away?"
 His answer was an enigmatic concept, "the spirit of the gift".
 A good part of the confusion (and resulting debate) was due to a bad translation of that phrase.
 Mauss appeared to be arguing that a return gift is given to keep the very relationship between givers alive; a failure to return a gift ends the relationship and the promise of any future gifts.
-Jonathan Parry has demonstrated that Mauss was actually arguing that the concept of a "pure gift" given altruistically only emerges in societies with a well-developed market ideology such as the West and India.
+Jonathan Parry has demonstrated that Mauss was arguing instead that the concept of a "pure gift" given altruistically only emerges in societies with a well-developed market ideology, such as the West and India.